-Welcome to Blood and Bourbon’s ‘Players’ Players Guide’, a player managed resource that aims to provide guidance and advice to players new and old to facilitate their success in Blood and Bourbon.
-It’s broken down into two sections, a ‘new players guide’ for character creation that aims to provide a degree of guidance on creating successful characters beyond that in the Player Quick Start reference, and a ‘best practices’ section that aims to provide hints, tips, and detailed explanations on practices that have been successful within the game.
+Welcome to Blood & Bourbon’s ‘Players’ Players Guide’, a player-written and -managed resource that aims to provide guidance and advice to players new and old to facilitate their success in Blood & Bourbon.
+It’s broken down into two sections, a ‘new player’s guide’ for character creation that aims to provide a degree of guidance on creating successful characters beyond that in the Character Creation Rules reference, and a ‘best practices’ section that aims to provide hints, tips, and detailed explanations on practices that have been successful within the game.

 By no means is this required reading, but it is intended to be useful reading, and supplemental reading for newer players.

 What This Guide is Not

-This is not a replacement for the existing New Player’s guide, general familiarization with the wiki, with the rule systems.
-At its core, success in Blood and Bourbon is dependent on an array of factors, but perhaps none so much as knowledge.
+This is not a replacement for the existing Player FAQ guide, general familiarization with the wiki, with the rule systems.
+At its core, success in Blood & Bourbon is dependent on an array of factors, but perhaps none so much as knowledge.

 What This Guide Is

-At its core, this guide is hints, tips, and often hard won knowledge offered up by players that have seen a degree of success with their characters across an extended period in Blood and Bourbon.
+At its core, this guide is hints, tips, and often hard won knowledge offered up by players that have seen a degree of success with their characters across an extended period in Blood & Bourbon.
 It offers up advice that is intended to be taken less as gospel, and more as guidelines.
 Think of it like the pirate code.
 It isn’t always going to apply, but it will generally point you in the right direction.
 When in doubt, ask the OOC room.
 While players are under no compulsion to dig deeply into this guide at the onset (indeed, there’s plenty of other reading to do on the site), they are encouraged to poke around it at their leisure.